Asics Roadhawk FF Review

 Asics’s marketing pitch: Looking for speed and versatility?

-Upper: Engineered mesh, fused, and stitched-on synthetic.
+Upper: Engineered mesh, fused and stitched-on synthetic.

 Midsole: Full-length, single-density Flytefoam midsole.
 8 mm heel to toe offset.